ravirupareliya/awesome-actions-on-google/README.md

 # AoG-Resources

-A collection of awesome things regarding Actions on Google.
+A collection of useful things regarding Actions on Google.

 ## Blogs
 - [Chord Assist: Building an accessible smart guitar for the blind, deaf and mute](https://medium.com/google-developer-experts/chord-assist-building-an-accessible-smart-guitar-for-the-mute-deaf-and-blind-4f81669ab663) by Joe Birch